benmarwick/atom-for-scholarly-writing-with-markdown/example.md

 Then you'll get a little window pop up, type in a brief commit message, then save (`Control` + `s`) and it will auto-close.
 You can also keep track of your Git database by clicking on the "Git" item on the far right of the lower status bar.
 You can do a commit from that button also.

-Go to GitHub and create a new repository and add it as a remote to your project's Git repository.
-Then you can push from Atom.
+Go to GitHub and create a new repository and add it as a remote to your project's Git repository (using the terminal).
+Then you can continue to commit and push from Atom, and have your work backed up on GitHub.